 1 Samuel 28:5-7 — ” When Saul saw the army of the Philistines, he was afraid, and his heart trembled greatly.
 And when Saul inquired of the LORD, the LORD did not answer him, either by dreams, or by Urim, or by prophets.
 Then Saul said to his servants, ‘Seek out for me a woman who is a medium, that I may go to her and inquire of her.’
 And his servants said to him, ‘Behold, there is a medium at En-dor.’”

 Under pressure, consumed by fear, with no ‘special’ revelation from God, Saul again, demonstrates his lack of integrity and disobeys God’s clear commands in order to get ‘answers’ he couldn’t seem to get from God.
-How well you obey God’s word under pressure when God doesn’t give you a ‘special’ word (a clear conviction or revelation through the Holy Spirit) says much about your faith and character – “The teacher is quiet during the test.”
+How well you obey God’s word and remain faithful to Him under pressure when God doesn’t miraculously give you a specific answer to your problem says much about your faith and character – “The teacher is silent during the test.”

 – Leviticus 19:31 — Do not turn to mediums or necromancers; do not seek them out, and so make yourselves unclean by them: I am the Lord your God.